yogitakelvekar/EdgeHealth/README.md

 - The dataset is loaded from an Excel file using the `openpyxl` engine.

 ### Data Transformation
-- Total mortalities from heart disease and stroke are calculated.
+- calculated Total mortalities from heart disease and stroke .
-- Mortality rates are then computed by dividing the total mortalities by the population of the CCG.
+- computed Mortality rates by dividing the total mortalities by the population of the CCG.(Assumed population columns)
 - The top 5 CCGs with the highest mortality rates are identified.

 ### Data Visualization
-- A bar chart is created using Seaborn to display the top 5 CCGs and their mortality rates.
+- A bar chart is created using Seaborn to display top 5 CCGs and their mortality rates.